 That said, don’t take out all those loans at the same time, as each results in a hard inquiry, which takes a slight hit on your credit score.
 Your length of credit history has an impact on your score, and too many accounts opened at the same time may not look too good.

 Here’s why this is important: If your employer withholds significantly more than you owe to the federal government, you might ask them to withhold a little less.
-That way, rather than get the extra cash back as a federal tax return in springtime, you can deposit the money into a savings account or save it for retirement by depositing it into an Individual Retirement Account (IRA), which are both Federally Insured by the NCUA.
+That way, rather than get the extra cash back as a federal tax return in springtime, you can deposit the money into a savings account or save it for retirement by depositing it into an Individual Retirement Account (IRA).

 3. Your personal savings rate.
 In America, saving a large portion of your earnings may be a thing of the past.
-The personal saving rate — how much of your disposable income is socked away rather than spent — is at just 4.6 percent as of the fourth quarter of 2012.
+The personal saving rate — how much of your disposable income is socked away rather than spent — is at just about 4.6 percent.

-While this is much improved from a shocking low of 1.5 percent in 2005, it still represents a major decline from decades past, when Americans overall saved more than 10 percent of their income.
-What’s worse, in 2010, according to the Federal Reserve, just 52 percent of Americans spent less than they earned.
+While this is much improved, it still represents a major decline from decades past, when Americans overall saved more than 10 percent of their income.
+According to the Federal Reserve, just 52 percent of Americans spent less than they earned.

 4. Your student loan debt.
 Americans hold more debt in student loans than in credit cards, to the tune of $1 trillion.
 Although rates on most federal and private loans are less than those for credit cards, the sheer amount of debt — sometimes as much as $100,000 or more — can make it difficult to afford even the minimum payments.
 Be sure to know your future obligations when taking out student loans, and take advantage of any beneficial repayment programs offered by your lenders.